 - Sony RX100 V: 315-point phase-detect AF and 25-point contrast-detect AF system

-The RX100 V is the first camera in the range to feature on-sensor phase-detect AF.
+The RX100 V was the first camera in the range to feature on-sensor phase-detect AF, and this continued on to the RX100 Mark VI.
 This is a 315-point array with wide coverage across 65% of the frame, and this works with the same 25-point contrast-detect AF system that features in the previous two models.

-All three cameras are capable of capturing fast-moving action, although the difference in burst rates is significant.
+All five cameras are capable of capturing fast-moving action, although the difference in burst rates is significant.

 Read more: The best cameras under £500 right now